Touchto control the lights.

-Use the high beam headlight button on the left side of the steering wheel to control the headlights:
+Use the high beam headlight button on the left side of the steering yoke (or steering wheel) to control the headlights:

 - Press and quickly release to flash high beam headlights.

-- Press and hold to turn on high beam headlights - touchscreen displays a brief timer and you must hold for the duration of the timer to latch the high beam headlights to the on position.
+- Press and hold to turn on high beam headlights - the instrument panel displays a brief timer and you must hold for the duration of the timer to latch the high beam headlights to the on position.
 When headlights are on, press the button a second time to turn them off.

-The high beam headlights can adapt based on environmental and road conditions, (for example, when there is light detected from an oncoming vehicle).
+The high beam headlights can automatically switch to low beam when there is light detected in front of Model S (for example, from an oncoming vehicle).
 To turn this feature on or off, touch .
 Your chosen setting is retained until you manually change it.

-The following indicator lights are visible on the touchscreen to show the status of the headlights:
+The following indicator lights are visible on the instrument panel to show the status of the headlights:

-To engage a turn signal, press the corresponding arrow button on the left side of the steering wheel.
-A turn signal cancels based on the angle of the steering wheel (for example, you finish making a turn).
+To engage a turn signal, press the corresponding arrow button on the left side of the steering yoke (or steering wheel).
+A turn signal cancels based on the angle of the steering yoke (or steering wheel) (for example, you finish making a turn).
 You can also cancel a turn signal by pressing the turn signal button a second time.

 Hazard Warning Flashers

-To turn on the hazard warning flashers, press the button on the drive mode selector located on the overhead center.
+To turn on the hazard warning flashers, press the button on the drive mode selector located at the front of the center console.
 All turn signals flash.
 Press again to turn off.